davidatoms/davidatoms/README.md

   <img src="https://img.shields.io/badge/Bash-4EAA25?style=flat&logo=gnu-bash&logoColor=white" />
 </p>

-I am interested in how the technology pushes the frontier of human possibility and making life a little better for now and the future.
+I am interested in how technology pushes the frontier of human possibility forward and makes life now and in the future, better.
 If you're interested in supporting, buy me a book from __[The Kings English](https://kingsenglish.com/)__.

 ## Recent Work
 <!-- PROJECTS-LIST:START -->